 - Ability to effectively lead discussion groups that facilitate student learning

 - Ability to effectively assists student learning by enabling different sets of skills, including oral and verbal communications, problem-solving, critical thinking, numeracy, teamwork, leadership, and planning

-TA Applications can be completed by clicking the following link: ECE TA Application 2021/2022.
+TA Applications are open year round, and can be completed by clicking the following link: ECE TA Application 2022/2023.
 Please note that one of the requirements is to submit a current CV outlining your educational and employment experience related to a TA position.
 Applications will be accepted after the deadline until all positions are filled but, other considerations being equal, candidates who applied by the deadline will be preferred.